The Surprising Effectiveness of Negative Reinforcement in LLM Reasoning: Balancing Positive and Negative Reinforcement

 Our previous analyses reveal a trade-off in reinforcement learning objectives: \PRL improves Pass@$1$ quickly but sacrifices performance on Pass@$k$ for larger $k$, whereas \NRL preserves Pass@$k$, but may underperform when $k$ is small.
 To strike a better balance between accuracy and diversity, we propose a simple weighted combination of \PRL and \NRL: we scale down the reward magnitude for \PRL by a factor of $\lambda$ and combine it with \NRL, allowing the model to learn from both correct and incorrect samples.
 When $\lambda=1$, it is exactly the same as REINFORCE.
 We refer to this method as \textbf{Weighted-REINFORCE (\WRL)}:

 We apply $\lambda=0.1$ in our experiments.
 As shown in Table~\ref{table:math_aime_pass_k}, \WRL consistently delivers a favorable trade-off across a range of $k$ values on MATH, AIME 2025 and AMC23.
 On MATH, \WRL matches the best Pass@$1$ score $76.6$ with PPO and has the highest performance for all $k \leq 64$, while still preserves competitive performance at $k=256$.
 On AIME 2025, \WRL performs even more strongly---achieving the best result across all $k$ values except $k=1$.
 These results confirm that \WRL, a simple weighted extension of the classic REINFORCE algorithm, strikes an effective balance between the strengths of \PRL and \NRL.
 By merely scaling down the weight of positive rewards, it achieves strong performance while preserving diversity.
-Despite its simplicity, \WRL consistently outperforms strong RL algorithms such as PPO and GRPO across most Pass@$k$.
+Despite its simplicity, \WRL consistently outperforms strong RL algorithms such as PPO and GRPO across most Pass@$k$, while the vanilla REINFORCE underperforms.
 These findings suggest that this simple variant of REINFORCE can serve as a competitive alternative to more complex RL algorithms when the model prior is strong (\eg, Qwen models).
+We provide an ablation study on the choice of $\lambda$ in \Cref{sec:lamda_ablation}.